 Drug dealers from the future look a lot friendlier

-Scoring drugs is one of life’s great pains in the ass.
-Either a friend knows some guy who lives in some dodgy neighborhood full of people sharpening their dog's teeth on park swings.
+Scoring drugs is one of life’s great ballaches.
+Either a friend knows some guy who lives on some dodgy estate full of people sharpening their dog's teeth on park swings.
 Or you get them off some random in a club whose entire body is an event horizon for his giant pupils.

 But don’t worry, it won’t always be this way.
 Scientists are working on a solution.
 That solution is 3D printed drugs.
 Instead of having to go and get drugs from the scary outside world you’ll be able to print custom drugs adapted to whatever your needs are, right there at home, in your bedroom.
 Surrounded by empty takeaway containers and a cat that will be stoned forever because everyone knows that cats can't release THC.